"Considering Matthew Shepard" - an oratorio

 Actors Theatre of Louisville 316 West Main Street, Louisville, Kentucky 40202

-VOICES of Kentuckiana and Highland Baptist Church join Pandora Productions, Louisville’s theatre company dedicated to telling the stories of the LGBTQ+ community, to present Considering Matthew Shepard, at Actors Theatre of Louisville on Friday, October 10, and Sunday, October 12, 2025.
+VOICES of Kentuckiana and Highland Baptist Church join Pandora Productions, Louisville’s theatre company dedicated to telling the stories of the LGBTQ+ community, to present Considering Matthew Shepard, at Actors Theatre of Louisville on Friday, October 10 at 7:30pm, and Sunday, October 12, a 3:00pm.

 "Considering Matthew Shepard is an extraordinary choral work written by Craig Hella Johnson for soloists, small instrumental ensemble, small choral ensembles, and large choral forces,” explains VOICES of Kentuckiana’s Artistic Director Kimcherie Lloyd.
 “Most importantly, it is a powerful musical work that gives voice to one of the most heinous crimes in US history.
 It is a difficult story, but it is a story that must be told over and over and over again until everyone hears and commits to ‘never again.’”